aws/aws-eks-best-practices/content/networking/docs/index.md

 * accelerating Pod launch times
 * establishing tenant isolation and network segmentation

-Teh networking modes supported by Amazon VPC CNI can be boradly classified as:
+The networking modes supported by Amazon VPC CNI can be boradly classified as:

 * Secondary IP Mode
 * Prefix Delegation Mode